Sebastiaan-Alvarez-Rodriguez/Contotrix/README.md

 # Current ideas
- 1. Get code of parsers to work
+ 1. DONE - Get code of parsers to work
- 2. Use python framework to run code using subprocesses
+ 2. DONE - Use python framework to run code using subprocesses
- 3. Use psutil.memory_percent() for avg mem usage and psutil.cpu_percent() for avg cpu usage .
+ 3. DONE - Use psutil.memory_percent() for avg mem usage and psutil.cpu_percent() for avg cpu usage .
 See [here](https://psutil.readthedocs.io/en/latest/)

 # Currently working
 In C: